 Paul Jacob and I were two of only 20 nonregistrants who were singled out for prosecution in the early 1980s.
 The Department of Justice hoped that "a few well-publicized prosecutions will restore the credibility of the system".
-But even though our public statements could be used to convict us, and even though we were sent to prison, prosecuting only the most vocal nonregistrants called attention to the fact that the government has no way to prove the

-Edward Hasbrouck, <https://resisters.info> 25 January 2022, page 1 of 3 requisite criminal intent for most nonregistrants.
+But even though our public statements could be used to convict us, and even though we were sent to prison, prosecuting only the most vocal nonregistrants called attention to the fact that the government has no way to prove the requisite criminal intent for most nonregistrants.
 Show trials of activists called attention to the resistance and caused compliance to fall as young men learned that there was both safety in numbers and safety in silence for most nonregistrants - as there still is today.

 The DOJ abandoned enforcement of registration in 1988 as ineffective and pointless.
-The Selective Service System refers more than a hundred thousand names of suspected nonregistrants to the DOJ each year, but the DOJ does nothing to investigate them.
+In 2021, the Selective Service System referred more than 200,0000 names of suspected nonregistrants to the DOJ each year, but the DOJ did nothing to investigate or prosecute any of them.
+That number is likely to increase substantially next year, when the questions about Selective Service registration are to be removed from the FAFSA financial aid application form as a result of Congressional action two years ago to de-link Selective Service and Federal student aid.

 The requirement to report address changes is entirely unenforced and, as was noted last year by the House Armed Services Committee Chair, Rep. Adam Smith, "almost universally" ignored.
-There's been no audit of the database since 1982, when the GAO titled its report, "Failure Of Registrants To Report Address Changes Would Diminish Fairness Of Induction Processing".
+There's been no audit of the database since 1982, when the GAO estimated that up to 40% of the addresses on file with Selective Service could be out of date before registrants reached age 20, and up to 75% before they reach age 26.
 An internal review by the Selective Service System after a 2018 mobilization exercise concluded that, even of those who are registered, "almost 50% of inductees will not receive reporting orders" as a result of out-of-date addresses and "massive undeliverable/return to sender" problems.